glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

 .. note::

-    It is strongly recommended to install PyBcrypt if this algorithm is going to be used.
+    It is strongly recommended to install PyBcrypt or BCryptor if this algorithm is going to be used.

 Usage